 If you just have to do things your own way and don’t want any help from anyone… then this might be your option.
 One question first… Why?
 Why would you grab some glow paint, a brush and then try this on your own?
 Sure, it looks fairly easy to do, but to get a nice looking star mural on your ceiling, it actually does take a little talent.
-But, if you feel like you just must go it alone… then at elast take a look at this video where I give you a few pointers on tools and other things that you might appreciate.
+But, if you feel like you just must go it alone… then at least take a look at this video where I give you a few pointers on tools and other things that you might appreciate.
 Here you go… Tips on How To Paint A Star Mural (Video)

 OK, so take a look at that video and then order some good paint online.
 In case the mural turns out really nice and you don’t want to paint over it, then you’ll want to make sure that you used some really good paint.
-Here are a couple places to get good quality paint:
+Here are a couple of places to get good quality paint:

-Glow Inc – (High quality glow paint)
+Glow Inc – (Good-quality glow paint)

 One tip: Go online to find some constellations that you recognize and print them off.
 Don’t worry about trying to paint a night sky that is specific for a certain date in time… nobody will care and nobody will recognize the majority of the constellations.
 So, pick out 4-6 constellations that you want in your mural and paint those.